 Why the focus on people-first?
 A company is not a company without its people.
 The digital workspace is all about those people.
 Bringing them together, bringing out the best in them and making your company shine in the process.

 We want our platform to do more than just help people with communication, knowledge and collaboration - we also want to build a platform that promotes inclusivity.
-This is not just about the feel good factor but it is more fair and it is makes business sense.
+This is not just about the feel good factor but it makes business sense.